Safeguarding Policy

 Section 175 of the Education Act 2002 and the regulations under Section 157 place a duty on the Governing Body to have arrangements in place to ensure safeguarding and promoting the welfare of children.
 The Governors recognise that children have a fundamental right to be protected from harm or exploitation and that pupils cannot learn effectively unless they feel secure.
 The Governors will, therefore, provide a school environment which promotes self-confidence, a feeling of worth and the knowledge that children’s concerns will be listened to and acted upon.

-This policy is based on three documents:
+This policy is based on four documents:

-Keeping Children Safe in Education 2022 (KCSIE)
+Keeping Children Safe in Education 2024 (KCSIE)

-Working Together to Safeguard Children (July 2018) (Working Together):
+Working Together to Safeguard Children (December 2023) (Working Together):

-The Governors will also ensure that the Designated Safeguarding Lead (DSL) carries out their statutory duties to report suspected child abuse or neglect to the Local Authority Children’s Services (Social Care) and to assist them in taking appropriate action on behalf of children in need or enquiring into allegations of child abuse or neglect.
+The Governors will also ensure that the Designated Safeguarding Lead (DSL) carries out their statutory duties to report suspected abuse or neglect to the Local Authority (Social Care) and to assist them in taking appropriate action on behalf of pupils in need or enquiring into allegations of abuse or neglect.
 The designated Governor with responsibility for safeguarding will meet with the DSL as agreed in the Schedule of Governor responsibilities; reporting back to the Governing Body.
 The School recognise the contribution they can make to protect and support pupils in their care and contribute to a co-ordinated offer of early help.

 The Purpose of this Policy is to: